John-Otago/PhD-Plus/README.md

 You have to ‘walk the talk’, so to speak, to test what you have learnt: what works, what doesn’t, how to improve it, and how to make it work *for you*.

 In other words, you need to turn your theoretical knowledge into productive practice for continued learning and tinkering towards personal mastery and self-governance.
-That’s the philosophy behind this whole project and graduate training.
+That’s the philosophy behind this whole project.

 Face the truth.
 Confront the facts.
 Embrace reality.